Traveling to French Polynesia, Tahiti & Bora Bora Right Now in a Pandemic

 Yes, the rumors you heard are true!
 French Polynesia (which encompasses the popular islands of Tahiti, Mo’orea and Bora Bora, among others) is OPEN for tourism.
 The beautiful South Pacific hot-spot is one of my favorite places in the world and one of the best destinations for honeymoons.
 And, in a time when pretty much every other desirable tropical destination like Bali and Hawaii are closed to tourists, a socially-distanced vacation in an overwater bungalow in Bora Bora is very appealing.
 So appealing that my fiance and I decided to travel to Bora Bora and Moorea on a whim (with only 10 days notice!) and it was AMAZING!
 (You can read more about our trip here!)

-But before you go and book your trip to Bora Bora, there are a few things to know about the strict French Polynesia requirements for entry in the time of COVID-19.
+But before you go and book your trip to Bora Bora, there are a few things to know about the strict French Polynesia requirements for traveling safely in the time of COVID-19.
 While it IS possible, and DEFINITELY worth it to go, the process is a little complicated – which is what I’m here for!

 French Polynesia has been open since mid-July and have been extremely successful in keeping COVID-19 away from their beautiful island through the rigorous testing and pre-travel program they implemented for anyone coming to Tahiti, Mo’orea, Bora Bora, or anywhere in French Polynesia.
 And if you’re interested in visiting, it’s important you know what they’ll need from you at the airport before your flight.